 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.

-The practice had risk assessments to minimise the risk that could be caused from substances that are hazardous to health.
+The practice had risk assessments to minimise the risk that could be caused from substances that are hazardous to health although not all general cleaning products used at the practice were included.

 Information to deliver safe care and treatment